Content on this page was generated by AI and has not been manually reviewed.

 How do I confirm a VPN tunnel is up on EdgeRouter?

 Use status commands such as show vpn ipsec sa, show vpn tunnel, and check the system logs for handshake and tunnel status messages.
-K-edge connected VPN for secure online privacy and fast performance: setup, benefits, and best practices

 How can I prevent VPN traffic from leaking to the wrong network?

 Implement strict firewall rules that apply to VPN interfaces and VPN subnets, enforce a default deny policy, and only allow the required traffic from VPN to LAN and VPN to internet.
+Download urban vpn for edge: Ultimate guide to installing, configuring, and using Urban VPN on Edge and beyond 2026

 Can I run OpenVPN and IPsec on the same EdgeRouter?